rsksmart/rbank-js/README.md

   .catch(console.error);
 ```

-The contoller also let to set values for both, the collateral and liquidation factors.
+The controller also let to set values for both, the collateral and liquidation factors.
 ```javascript
 const collateralFactor = 15;
 rbank.controller.setCollateralFactor(collateralFactor)